September 28, 2022

 You want to avoid wasting your time and the agent’s time.
 Setting up a tour is like test-driving a car.
 Test drive is one of the salesperson’s techniques to persuade you to buy that car.
 Therefore, if you end up doing multiple tours and don’t make any offers, the brokers will likely assume that you are wasting their time.

-In other words, before going inside talking to the staff or contacting the leasing agent, drive by the property to understand the following:
+In other words, before going inside to talk to the staff or contact the leasing agent, drive by the property to understand the following:

 Now, let’s look at an example:

 Let’s say you got a 120-unit deal, and the asking price is $12M.
 If there is no asking price and it says TBD by market, you can call the broker and ask what the seller’s expectations are.
 The property is stabilized with the occupancy in the 90% range and was recently rehabbed (so there is not a lot of deferred maintenance) with some value ad opportunity.
 The question we are asking is: Is this a deal worth pursuing?
 Here is how you determine that: